What makes a pecan pie not set up?

 Exploring Variations on the Classic Pecan Pie

-While the traditional pecan pie is a classic, there are plenty of ways to put a creative spin on this beloved dessert.
-Here are a few ideas:
+Although the classic pecan pie is a staple however, there are plenty of ways to put an innovative twist on this cherished dessert.
+Here are a few suggestions:

 1. Chocolate Pecan Pie